ZYChimne/Beautiful-Languages/README.md

 * I have often noticed that we are inclined to endow our friends with the stability of type that literary characters acquire in the reader's mind. [...]
 Whatever evolution this or that popular character has gone through between the book covers, his fate is fixed in our minds, and, similarly, we expect our friends to follow this or that logical and conventional pattern we have fixed for them.
 Thus X will never compose the immortal music that would clash with the second-rate symphonies he has accustomed us to.
 Y will never commit murder.
 Under no circumstances can Z ever betray us.
 We have it all arranged in our minds, and the less often we see a particular person, the more satisfying it is to check how obediently he conforms to our notion of him every time we hear of him.
 Any deviation in the fates we have ordained would strike us as not only anomalous but unethical.
 We could prefer not to have known at all our neighbor, the retired hot-dog stand operator, if it turns out he has just produced the greatest book of poetry his age has seen.
 * I recall certain moments, let us call them icebergs in paradise, when after having had my fill of her –after fabulous, insane exertions that left me limp and azure-barred–I would gather her in my arms with, at last, a mute moan of human tenderness (her skin glistening in the neon light coming from the paved court through the slits in the blind, her soot-black lashes matted, her grave gray eyes more vacant than ever–for all the world a little patient still in the confusion of a drug after a major operation)–and the tenderness would deepen to shame and despair, and I would lull and rock my lone light Lolita in my marble arms, and moan in her warm hair, and caress her at random and mutely ask her blessing, and at the peak of this human agonized selfless tenderness (with my soul actually hanging around her naked body and ready to repent), all at once, ironically, horribly, lust would swell again–and 'oh, no,' Lolita would say with a sigh to heaven, and the next moment the tenderness and the azure–all would be shattered.
 * We live not only in a world of thoughts, but also in a world of things.
 Words without experience are meaningless.
-* if a violin string could ache, i would be that string.
+* if a violin string could ache, I would be that string.
 * I am sufficiently proud of my knowing something to be modest about my not knowing all.
 * We had been everywhere.
 We had really seen nothing.
 And I catch myself thinking today that our long journey had only defiled with a sinuous trail of slime the lovely, trustful, dreamy, enormous country that by then, in retrospect, was no more to us than a collection of dog-eared maps, ruined tour books, old tires, and her sobs in the night — every night, every night — the moment I feigned sleep.
 #### As you like it